brkent/2025-Blender-AAS/README.md

-# Presentation on Blender and 3D Graphics at the 2024 IAU General Assembly, Cape Town
+# Presentation on Blender and 3D Graphics at the 2025 AAS

 [https://astronomy2024.org/](https://astronomy2024.org/)
-# August 2024
+# January 2025
-Tutorials for the Cape Town IAU
+Tutorials for the AAS

 Dr. Brian R. Kent, Director of Science Communications